genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 .. _multiple testing correction: https://en.wikipedia.org/wiki/Multiple_comparisons_problem#Correction
 .. _here: http://www.cbil.upenn.edu/PaGE/fdr.html

-Moreover, you can sort the DE genes by these statistics, clicking the small arrows near the name of the metric in the table.
+Moreover, you can sort the DE genes by these statistics by clicking the arrows next to the name of the metrics in the table headers.

 .. image:: images/expression_navigator_de_genes_sorting.png

-The buttons at the bottom of the section allow you to refresh the list based on your filtering criteria or clear your selection.
+The buttons at the bottom of the section allow you to update the list based on your filtering criteria or clear your selection.

 3. The top-right section contains **a boxplot of expression levels**.
 Each